jeremytammik/ElementOutline/README.md

 - Generate a separate outline in place for each element, directly in its appropriate location and orientation.
 - Output the result in a simple text file.

-The approach that I implemented for the room editor is actually not based on the 2D view at all, but on the element geometry solids in the 3D view and the result of applying the [`ExtrusionAnalyzer` class](https://www.revitapidocs.com/2020/ba9e3283-6868-8834-e8bf-2ea9e7358930.htm) to them, which is a vertical projection of the 3D element shape onto the 2D XY plane.
+The approach that I implemented for the room editor is actually not based on the 2D view, but on the element geometry solids in the 3D view and the result of applying the [`ExtrusionAnalyzer` class](https://www.revitapidocs.com/2020/ba9e3283-6868-8834-e8bf-2ea9e7358930.htm) to them, which is a vertical projection of the 3D element shape onto the 2D XY plane.
 This apporach is described in detail in the discussion on